AjayTyler/content-style-guide/17-tldr.html.md

 - Avoid double negatives.
 - Use contractions with caution.
 - Avoid using synonyms for the same word in a single piece of writing.
 - Write briefly, but don’t sacrifice clarity for brevity.
-You may need to repeat or add words to make the meaning of your sentences clear to a translator.
 - Avoid slang, idioms, and cliches.
 - Avoid unnecessary abbreviations.